stlngds/PogEngine/README.md

 Issues to fix at a later time:
 - Collision callbacks are prohibitively basic, only taking the GameObject for whom the collision event was triggered as a parameter.
-- Move Renderer functionality from the Window class to the Renderer class without triggering the ancient arcane curse apparently plaguing my bloodline.
+- Move Renderer functionality from the Window class to the Renderer class without triggering the ancient curse plaguing my bloodline.
 - Clean up unused/unwanted code (i.e., old_* files, barely-used/deprecated/stub classes like Input, Color, FramerateController...)